Bismarck, North Dakota: Government

 Bismarck operates under the city commission style of municipal government.
-Citizens elect four commissioners on an at-large basis for terms of four years.
+Citizens elect a mayor and four commissioners on an at-large basis for terms of four years, with a limit of three consecutive terms.
 The commission exercises both legislative and executive powers, with each commissioner exercising oversight over several city departments.
-The mayor, also elected at-large, serves as president of the commission and has few powers over and above his fellow commissioners.
-The mayor and commissioners serve four-year terms, with a limit of three consecutive terms.
+The mayor serves as president of the commission and has few powers over and above his fellow commissioners.

-The mayor is Mike Schmitz.
+The current mayor of Bismarck is Mike Schmitz.
 The city commission meets every second and fourth Tuesday of each month.

+Crime

+According to the Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2024, there were 210 violent crimes and 1,857 property crimes per 100,000 residents.
+Of these, the violent crimes consisted of 1 murder, 34 forcible rapes, 46 robberies and 129 aggravated assaults, while 191 burglaries, 1,476 larceny-thefts, 185 motor vehicle thefts and 5 acts of arson defined the property offenses.

+From September 2024 to August 2025: 124 aggravated_assault, 0 homicide, 33 rape, 34 robbery, 8 arson, 205 burglary, 1,283 larceny theft, and 132 motor vehicle theft by FBI Crime Data Explorer.

 Education

 Elementary, middle and high schools

 The Bismarck Public Schools system operates sixteen elementary schools, three middle schools (Simle, Wachter, Horizon), three public high schools (Century High, Legacy High School, and Bismarck High) and one alternative high school (South Central High School).
-The system educates 13,350 students and employs 1,500 people.
+The system educates 13,976 students and employs 2,169 people in the School Year of 2023–2024.

 Three Bismarck Catholic parishes operate primary schools (kindergarten through eighth grade): St. Mary's Grade School, St. Anne's Grade School, and Cathedral Grade School.
 St. Mary's Grade School, founded in 1878, is the oldest continuously operating elementary school in North Dakota.

 The city has three private high schools: the Catholic St. Mary's Central High School, Shiloh Christian School, operated by Protestants, and Dakota Adventist Academy.